Commentary: After an epic struggle with Higher Mother Tongue, maybe I will finally speak the language as an adult

 READ: Indicative PSLE score ranges for all secondary schools released under new scoring system

-But recent changes to HTML curriculum, where children are being eased into HMTL earlier at a younger age, might help flatten the learning curve.
+But recent changes to HMTL curriculum, where children are being eased into HMTL earlier at a younger age, might help flatten the learning curve.

 While all schools offer Higher Mother Tongue at Primary 5, Higher Chinese Language is increasingly available to Primary 3 students.
 Starting next year, Higher Malay Language and Higher Tamil Language will be available to Primary 3 students as well.